The Approved Narrative

 In Hollywood, in the "golden age," it didn't much matter whether you thought of yourself as an artist, because artists were in charge: if you were working for Bob Clampett or Chuck Jones or Tex Avery or John Hubley, you were contributing to a work of art.
 Today, the reverse is more nearly true: a lot of Hollywood people, especially those who have worked at the Disney studio, think of themselves as artists, and they flock to shows like the Motion Picture Academy's Milt Kahl retrospective, projecting back onto dedicated craftsmen like Kahl their own self-perception.
 The reality is that not only are they not artists, they're carrying out the wishes of someone who is also not an artist but is instead a John Lasseter or a Jeffrey Katzenberg or a faceless corporate master.
 Perhaps that discrepancy, between what's wished for and what is, accounts at least in part for what I've come to think of today's default "Disney personality": a compound of naïveté, sycophancy, and seething rage.

-Of the artists making animated films in the "golden age," the most important was, of course, Walt Disney.
-In reading John Canemaker's new book, as in reading his earlier books, I can never escape the feeling that he doesn't quite approve of Walt, who was, of course, always determined to have his own way, often at the expense of people, like Joe Grant, whom Canemaker finds more sympathetic.There's never any direct criticism of Walt, and that's a pity; how much more enjoyable (if wrongheaded) the book might be if Canemaker's sympathy for his protagonist were given free rein, as of course it could not be without violating the rules implicit in The Approved Narrative.
+Of the artists making animated films in the "golden age," the most important was Walt Disney.
+In reading John Canemaker's new book, as in reading his earlier books, I can never escape the feeling that he doesn't quite approve of Walt, who was always determined to have his own way, often at the expense of people, like Joe Grant, whom Canemaker finds more sympathetic.There's never any direct criticism of Walt, and that's a pity; how much more enjoyable (if wrongheaded) the book might be if Canemaker's sympathy for his protagonist were given free rein, as it could not be without violating the rules implicit in The Approved Narrative.
 And so Walt remains a shadowy but faintly ominous presence.

 Me, I find Walt Disney boundlessly interesting and entertaining.
 One of the sad ironies of the triumph of The Approved Narrative is that Walt's place in it will almost certainly become more shrunken and diminished over time.
 Writing about him in anything but the most conventional terms will be too difficult, given that the Walt Disney Company and the Walt Disney Family Foundation will be peering over the writer's shoulder.
 And that's a pity, because there are so many aspects of Walt's life and work that still invite close attention.